hsydata/Vending-Machine-Analysis/README.md

 ## Limitations
 The limitations of this analysis is as follows:
-The data is of only one year, and any insights isn’t very indicative of the performance of this next year as data across many years would be.
-We are also limited to only four vending machines.
-The data has no time for when it was sold, so it is possible that vending machines can by sold out and profits could be lost.
-Daily granularity.
+- Data is limited to 1 year, insights are unlikely indicative of the performance across multiple years, nor predictive of the upcoming periods.
+- Data collected is only for 4 vending machines.
+- The data has daily granularity.
+Hourly data may aid in determining popular purchase times, for restock prescriptions.

 ## Improvements
 The possible improvements to be made:
 1)	Trouble with converting the location column into a location datatype, to use as a map.
 2)	We can structure the final dashboard more nicely, using uniform colour palette, sizing of graphs, etc.
-3)	Can use SQL code to transform the data/table to my liking instead of Excel.
+3)	Can use SQL code to transform the data/table instead of Excel.
 4)	Can use graphs to filter.
 Can alternatively add slicers for months, products and locations, to know what are popular by location.

 ** Personal Improvement Notes
 1. Slicers
 2. High level on dashboard.
-3. Detailed on pg 2
+3. Detailed on pg 2 / subsequent pages.
 4. Identify dimensions
 5. Start to implement KPIs